egc112/OpenWRT-egc-add-on/pbr-via-wan/readme.md

 Name: 98-pbr-via-wan
-Version: 12-feb-2024 by egc
+Version: 1.0.1 24-oct-2024 by egc
-Description: OpenWRT hotplug script routing a specific sourceport, local IP address or interface etc. via the WAN
+Description: OpenWRT hoptlug script routing a specific sourceport, local IP address or interface etc. via the WAN
-Usage: e.g. When running a concurrent VPN client and VPN server and needing to route the VPN server port via the WAN and/or
+Usage: e.g. When running a concurrent VPN client and VPN server or port forwarding via the WAN and needing to route the port
-	when excluding some local IP addresses from using the VPN
+       via the WAN back and/or when excluding some local IP addresses from using the VPN
 Installation:
+ Set the VPN client interface as MYINTERFACE, this interface will be used as trigger for this script
+ Remove the first # of the SPORT/IPADDR/ADDLOCALROUTES line to enable it, if desired
- in this script adapt the port (e.g. your local VPN server port) and/or local IP addresses you want to route via the WAN
+ Adapt the port (e.g. your local VPN server port) and/or local IP addresses you want to route via the WAN
- copy script to /etc/hotplug.d/iface
+ Copy script to /etc/hotplug.d/iface
- reboot or restart network (service network restart)
+ Reboot or restart network (service network restart)

 ## Alternative solution
 Add the following rules to /etc/rc.local or add via LuCI > System > Startup > Local Startup: